 So, here I go.

 Over the 20 years in which I’ve out-written most weekly columnists of my philosophical stripe, only a handful of individuals on the Old Right have publicly expressed respect for- and intellectual honesty about my work.
 Mr. Turner, the gentleman under review, for one.
 Another is a younger newcomer, the wonderful Jack Kerwick, a man with a moral compass.
 Still another is Ron Unz, the first publisher (other than the ever fearless WND) on the hard right to feature my weekly column, without any censure or reservation.
 (Some of the old chaps won’t even follow me on Twitter, or pretend I don’t exist.
 Shame.
 Poor things.
 Reality bites.)
 The last, for now, is Tom DiLorenzo, a friend forever.
 Bill Scott, crusader against police brutality, is a gem of a friend, too.
+In this company is my friend, philosopher and author Chris Matthew Sciabarra, who is a different animal.
+As an Objectivist, he has a debt of gratitude to a woman.

 Check the comments on the Unz Review.
 The same readers who prostrate themselves to the male writers (fluffy, wordy waffling from the old boys, notwithstanding) hate on Mercer, who happens to be the only featured female columnist on the Unz Review.
 As I surmised, this is Small Man syndrome.